raxod502/dotman/dsl.md

 #### Takes arguments

-The argument is a map of keywords to filenames.
+The argument is a map of keywords to filenames or arrays.
 All except `:run` are optional.
-One can also pass a single block, to specify just `:run`.
+One can also pass a single filename, to specify just `:run`.

 The arguments have the same meaning as in `block`, except that `:check` should exit non-zero when the code needs to run, rather than returning false.

-In `test`, this method instead takes a single filename, for `:check`.
+In `test`, this method instead takes a single filename or array, for `:check`.

 #### Usable in